Psychotherapy for Irritable Bowel SyndromeSkip to the navigation

-Psychotherapy may be effective for people who have severe pain caused by irritable bowel syndrome (IBS).
+Psychotherapy may work well for people who have severe pain caused by irritable bowel syndrome (IBS).

-Psychotherapy involves talking with a mental health professional about emotional and psychological problems that may trigger symptoms of IBS.
-Religious or spiritual advisers may offer similar help.
+It involves talking with a mental health professional about emotional and psychological problems that may trigger symptoms of IBS.
+Religious or spiritual advisers may also offer help.
 Family therapy and support groups also may help in the treatment of IBS.

-Psychological treatment methods may be more effective if used along with other treatments, such as diet modification, stress reduction, and sometimes medicine.
-People with symptoms of IBS who may have success with these treatments include people who have:1
+Psychological treatment methods may work better if used along with other treatments.
+These include diet modification, stress reduction, and sometimes medicine.
+These treatments are likely to work best in people who have:footnote 1

 - Diarrhea and pain as their main symptoms.

-- IBS symptoms related to psychological triggers, such as depression, anxiety, or a history of physical, emotional, or sexual abuse.
+- IBS symptoms related to psychological triggers.
+Triggers may include depression, anxiety, or a history of physical, emotional, or sexual abuse.

-People who do not think that psychological factors play a role in triggering their symptoms may not respond to psychotherapy.
-Also, people who have constipation and abdominal bloating as their main symptoms may not respond to psychotherapy as well as those who have diarrhea and pain.
+People who do not have psychological triggers may not respond to psychotherapy.
+Also, people who have constipation and belly bloating as their main symptoms may not respond to psychotherapy as well as those who have diarrhea and pain.

 Primary Medical Reviewer E. Gregory Thompson, MD - Internal Medicine